Dakostu/MiniStocks/README.md

 # How to use MiniStocks

 MiniStocks saves your list of ticker symbols in a savefile, located in the "./ministocks" folder in your home directory.

 To add and/or delete ticker symbols while the program is running, open the Settings window by right-clicking on the MainWindow and selecting "Settings" or using the designated shortcut.

 ## Shortcuts (MainWindow)
 S: Open Settings window
 A: Open "About" window
 +: Increase font size
 -: Decrease font size.
 Ctrl+Q: Close program

 ## Shortcuts (Settings window)
 +: Add ticker
 -: Remove selected ticker
 Ctrl+S: Save

 # ToDo
 - improve memory management
+- improve stock ticker update implementation
 - fix window size update when decreasing font sizes or deleting a ticker
+- add more settings